-Other than where the account was opened via an Approved Clearing System, redemption payments may be delayed if the original Application Form and supporting documentation, including all anti-money laundering documentation, has not been received by the Administrator.
+Other than where the account was opened via an Approved Clearing System, redemption payments may be delayed if the Application Form and all anti-money laundering documentation has not been received by the Administrator.
 Where an account was opened via an Approved Clearing System, redemption payments may be delayed if anti-money laundering documentation requested by the Manager or the Administrator has not been received by the Administrator.